Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 ### Standard soil variables of interest for soil mapping

-Some standard soil legends for listed soil properties are embedded within the package for and can be loaded by:
+Some standard soil legends for listed soil properties are embedded within the GSIF package and can be loaded by:

 ```r